framedsc/Sitesource/markdown/GeneralGuides/relit.md

 ## Volumetric Scattering Intensity

-This is the amount the light affects the fog that's in the world.
+This is how much the light affects the in-world volumetric fog.
 It might be this option doesn't do anything, because there's no fog volume in the game at the light's location.

 ## Radius
 This controls how far the light can travel, likely in in-game meters.
 Keep in mind that, for the light to be able to render farther it will increase its "intensity" closer to the origin (like a real-life light would do).